The Last of the Mohegans

 Not really.
 Uncas wasn’t the “Last of the Mohegans” nor was the character in “The Last of the Mohicans” based on much of Uncas’s real life.
 Which makes him all the more interesting as his “real” life history is a mix of fact and fiction.
 Then, on top of that, James Fenimore Cooper wrote the famous book and used “Uncas” as the name of the main “Good” Native American character and things got all screwed up.
 THEN, Hollywood got into the act and filmed 12 movies based on the book and now who knows what the real Uncas did and didn’t do?

 Facts: Uncas was a read dude born around 1588.
 He was sachem (leader) of the Mohegan Tribe in the early to mid-17th century.
 Involved in wars with Narragansett Indians in 1640s; supported by English colonists until 1661 dispute with Massasoit; forced by English to surrender prisoners and stolen goods; required to leave sons as hostages in return for cooperation in King Philip’s War 1675.
-There is now an “Uncas”-everything in Connecticut, including Uncasville which is home to the Mohegan Sun Casino.
-And a lake.
+There is now an “Uncas”-everything in Connecticut, including Uncasville which is now home to the Mohegan Sun Casino.

 Fictions: Everything in Cooper’s books, except the friendship with the English.
 Everything else you think you know.